nemscep/mac-setup-scripts/README.md

 [terminal.sh]
 Holds terminal setup logic.
 This scripts includes installing zsh, oh-my-zsh, git, zsh-git-prompt.

+[symlinks.sh]
+Holds logic for creating symlinks for specified files from script's directory to the $HOME directory.

 [install.sh]
 Holds actual list of scripts which are to be invoked.